gonggqing/drawhisper-docs/docs/intro.md

 ## Getting Started
 #### *Character*
 Drawhisper offers a suite of creation tools designed to **empower and inspire creators** on their journey.
 Begin by crafting your character — **a spark of imagination brought to life in moments**.
-Prompting its background stories, creating its appearence via [Creator Center](./intro.md) instantly powered by AI.
+Prompting its background stories, creating its appearence via [Creator Center](/docs/genai/) instantly powered by AI.
 Once created, you can review or edit your character in **personal home**, ready to grow through the stories you design.

 #### *Scene and Animation*
 From there, the Creator Tools open the door to **worldbuilding**.
 Compose new **scenes** that expand your character’s journey, inheriting their core essence while branching into new narratives.
 For animation, we support both **Spine** and **Live2D** — two expressive styles that bring **movements** and **emotions** to your characters.
-You can explore their unique qualities in the [Animation Creation](./character-basics/animation-ready-assets.md) section.
+You can explore their unique qualities in the [Animations](./character-basics/draw-animations.md) section.
 #### *Anime Flow*
-Once your characters and animations are in place, [Anime Flow](./character-basics/animation-ready-assets.md) lets you orchestrate their story and personality — **shaping how they feel, move, and speak**.
+Once your characters and animations are in place, the [Animation Flow](./character-basics/assemble-a-flow.md) guide shows you how to orchestrate their story and personality — **shaping how they feel, move, and speak**.
 This visual flow editor, powered by advanced AI, breathes soul into your creation, crafting deeply interactive and emotionally resonant experiences.
 #### *Voice*
-And if voice is part of your vision, the [Voice Creation](./character-basics/appearance-variations.md) makes it possible to replicate your voice — or evoke another — using just **a few seconds of audio and reference text**.
+And if voice is part of your vision, the [Voice](./character-basics/pick-a-voice.md) guide makes it possible to replicate your voice — or evoke another — using just **a few seconds of audio and reference text**.
 It’s a bridge between expression and presence, allowing your creations to speak, whisper, and connect like never before.

 ## Attributes to define the chracter